projectcontour/contour/design/httpproxy-route-sorting.md

     2. if `a > b` and `b > c` then `a > c`

 The above makes a lot of sense mathematically but in practice it becomes not-intuitive when dealing with `MatchConditions` and their length.

+### Offer guidance via documentation about what users configuring contour should do to realize certain routing schemes.

+This may take the form of generating additional routing rules with specific matches to get the precedence behavior desired

+pros:
+* no changes to Contour
+* Contour routing stays similar to the ingress/gateway api standard for all users so migration is not an issue

+cons:
+* could lead to proliferation of special case rules that are hard to reason about for humans
+* no guarantee the exact routing specificity can be achieved